-During the 2012/13 academic year, there was one permanent exclusion within all Richmond Borough maintained primary schools.
-However there were a total of 43 fixed term exclusions.
+During the 2012/13 academic year, there was one permanent exclusion within all Richmond Borough maintained primary schools, however there was a total of 43 fixed term exclusions.

 During the 2012/13 academic year, there were 13 permanent exclusions in Richmond Borough maintained secondary schools and six managed transfers.
-There were also a total of 468 fixed term exclusions.
+There was also a total of 468 fixed term exclusions.